CACTTC Articles of Association & By-Laws

 (e) applicant understands that the firm’s associate membership may be revoked by an action of the CACTTC Executive Committee for breach of any conditions described herein.

 An application for Associate membership shall contain the terms and conditions described in this section.
 Incomplete and/or unsigned applications will not be processed for membership.
-When transferring associate membership to another firm, sponsorship may be waived only with application approval by the Executive Committee.
-Otherwise, membership terminates upon change of employment.
-Membership may be transferred within the firm upon application as specified above.
+Associate membership terminates upon change of employment; however, membership may be transferred to another individual within the employer firm upon application as specified above.

 Upon approval of such a transfer by the Executive Committee, additional dues shall not be required for the remainder of that fiscal year.
 Associate members shall be entitled to participate at all regular meetings of the Association, except closed meetings of the active members, and shall not be permitted to vote, hold office nor serve as members of any standing committee of the Association, except the President of the Associate Membership, who is a non-voting member of the Executive Committee and the Conference Committee.